slaviboy/DelaunatorKotlin/README.md

 var triangles: IntArray = delaunator.triangles
 ```

-If you want to visualise the delaunay triangulation in a View, you can check the available example on creating custom view that draws the **hull**, **halfEdges** and **point coordinates** for particular amount of points [HERE](https://github.com/slaviboy/DelaunatorKotlin/blob/master/app/src/main/java/com/slaviboy/delaunatorkotlinexample/DelaunatorView.kt).
+If you want to draw the delaunay triangulation in a View, you can check the available example on creating custom view that draws the **hull**, **halfEdges** and **point coordinates** for particular amount of points [HERE](https://github.com/slaviboy/DelaunatorKotlin/blob/master/app/src/main/java/com/slaviboy/delaunatorkotlinexample/DelaunatorView.kt).